-Cheryl Caution-Parker, Ed.D., began her first term on the Richland School District Two Board of Trustees in November 2014.
-She’s no stranger, however, to Richland Two.
+Cheryl Caution-Parker, Ed.D., began her first term on the Richland School District Two Board of Trustees in November 2014 and her second term in 2018.
+She has served as board secretary for two years, 2019-2021.

 For more than 30 years, Caution-Parker worked as an educator in the district.
 She began her career as a teacher at E.L.
 Wright Middle School and was named District Teacher of the Year in 1987–1988.
 Her 20 years as a school administrator includes serving as principal at Forest Lake Elementary and Dent Middle schools.
 As the principal at Dent Middle, Caution-Parker helped the school earn National Blue Ribbon, Palmetto’s Finest and Exemplary Writing awards.
 Her successful career in education resulted in Caution-Parker winning the William B. Harley Lifetime Achievement award.
 She retired as the district’s deputy superintendent.

-Caution-Parker received her bachelor’s and master’s degrees in education from the University of South Carolina.
+Caution-Parker received her Bachelor’s and Master’s degrees in Education from the University of South Carolina.
 She also earned a doctorate in education from Nova Southeastern University, FL.
-She is a member of St. Luke's Episcopal Church, Ridgewood Ladies Golf Club, Poinsettia Cotillion, South Carolina Association of School Administrators, Women in Philanthropy and Chums, Inc.
+She is a member of St. Luke's Episcopal Church, Ridgewood Ladies Golf Club, Poinsettia Cotillion, South Carolina Association of School Administrators, South Carolina School Boards Association, and Women in Philanthropy-United Way.

 Caution-Parker and her husband, Nathaniel Parker Jr., live in Blythewood.
-Her son and daughter graduated from Richland Northeast High School.
-As a retiree, Caution-Parker enjoys spending time with her two grandsons and playing golf.
+They share three grown children and two grandsons.
+As a retiree, Caution-Parker enjoys spending time with family, close friends, and playing golf.